 A good breeder will also have lots of questions for you, and genuinely care about the future welfare of their pups.

 Please do not buy your Boxer puppy from a puppy mill or from a pet store.
 In addition to being poorly socialized these puppies will likely have lots of health problems.

 Not to mention, the bitches in puppy farms usually have an awful quality of life and are rarely treated well or are in good health.
 Pet stores likely source their pups from puppy farms and should also be avoided.

 Breeding a litter of healthy puppies, especially from a breed which needs a lot of screening for inheritable problems, costs responsible breeders a lot of money.

-A healthy, carefully reared Boxer puppy easily costs several hundred dollars, and a Boxer puppy for sale from show quality parentage can command well in excess of a thousand dollars.
+A healthy, carefully reared Boxer puppy can cost several hundred dollars.
+On the other hand, a Boxer puppy for sale from show quality parentage can command well in excess of a thousand dollars.

 The price for a Boxer dog puppy might also include fees for tail docking and ear cropping, which are routinely carried out on many Boxer puppies early in life.

 Talk to your breeder if you are unsure about either.